juanbkm/donor2019/content/strategy-2030/gender-equality.md

 ### Women’s Economic Empowerment

-{{< dr-artimage src="images/gen-1-sri.jpg" align="left" alt="" caption="In many countries in Asia, many women find it hard to access paid work because they are burdened with domestic and care work" >}}

 In many countries in Asia, women are still burdened by domestic and care work, which prohibit them from taking on paid skilled work or livelihood opportunities.
 Women are still at a disadvantage in accessing financial resources for livelihood and other paid work.
 In 2019, ADB tapped the Women Entrepreneurs Finance Initiative (We-Fi) for cofinancing of $9.5 million for the [Sri Lanka: Small and Medium-Sized Enterprises Line of Credit Project](https://www.adb.org/projects/49273-001/main#project-overview), which aims to provide a line of credit to small and medium-sized enterprises (SMEs) in Sri Lanka.
 The project had an innovative feature of allocating loan proceeds to participating financial institutions via an auction system.

+{{< dr-artimage src="images/gen-1-sri.jpg" align="" alt="" caption="In many countries in Asia, many women find it hard to access paid work because they are burdened with domestic and care work." >}}

 We-Fi is also providing $2.24 million for an attached technical assistance for export-oriented cluster development to develop Sri Lanka's next generation of SMEs.
 ADB has received a further $20.19 million from We-Fi to finance the [Women Accelerating Vibrant Enterprises in Southeast Asia and the Pacific (WAVES)](https://www.adb.org/news/new-we-fi-financing-enhance-adbs-support-women-led-smes-viet-nam-and-pacific) program, which aims to promote inclusive and sustainable growth and development through women’s businesses and entrepreneurship.